richafnu/Viva/Viva/glint/setup/ad-hoc-survey.md

 Use a Viva Glint Ad Hoc survey to measure something out of the ordinary, like a significant announcement, or a new program.
 Change-management, uncertainty, and other unexpected factors bring a feeling of unsettlement and the unknown.
 An Ad Hoc survey is useful when societal or global events introduce instability and disruption to the natural patterns in our work and personal lives.
 COVID-19 is an example of this type of event.
 It introduced a personal impact on our core human needs for safety and security.
 Without leaders addressing fundamental concerns, organizations can't run business as usual.

 People need reassurance that their leaders are prioritizing their safety and wellbeing.
-During uncertain times, employees have a heightened urgency to receive timely and fact-based communications about what’s happening, why, and its impact on them.
+During uncertain times, employees have a heightened urgency to receive timely and fact-based communications about what's happening, why, and its impact on them.
 They need the opportunity to express fears and concerns and feel a sense of control over their circumstances.
 During these times, use a Viva Glint Ad Hoc survey.

 ## Cadence for Ad Hoc surveys